 Hours & Tickets

-Due to COVID precautions, Ann Arbor Hands-On Museum tickets must be reserved in advance.
+Due to COVID precautions, capacity is limited.
+Ann Arbor Hands-On Museum tickets can be reserved in advance.
+Advance reservations are especially recommended at busy times like Winter and Spring Breaks.
 Tickets are $16/ages 2+, free for members, and $3 for EBT card holders.

 Getting to AAHOM